 Need a Texas Taxotere Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with permanent hair loss, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

-In October 2016, judges centralized 33 federal Taxotere lawsuits involving permanent hair loss into Multi-District Litigation (MDL No. 2740) in the U.S. District Court for the Eastern District of Louisiana.
-Since then, the number of cases has skyrocketed.
+Around 800 Taxotere lawsuits have been filed nationwide as of April 2017.
+The litigation has been growing since October 2016, when judges centralized 33 cases in Multi-District Litigation (MDL No. 2740) in Louisiana.
 By mid-December 2016, there were more than 250 lawsuits pending in the MDL.
-Hundreds of new lawsuits were filed over the holidays, nearly tripling the size of the MDL to 705 lawsuits by January 17, 2017.
+Hundreds of new lawsuits were filed over the holidays, nearly tripling the size of the MDL to 705 lawsuits by January 2017.

 Taxotere (docetaxel) is an intravenous chemotherapy drug that stops cancer cells from growing and dividing.
 It is used alone or in combination with other medications.
 It is normally administered intravenously once every three weeks.